 We were halfway through our meeting when Dr. Khudama started to cry.
-It was hard to tell who was more surprised by the hospital manager’s tears, us or him.
+It was hard to tell who was more surprised by the hospital manager’s tears, us or her.

 The empty hallways should have been a giveaway that something was off, but in our rush to get to a hospital training session already in progress, the echoing of our feet off the tiled walls didn’t register.